unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/tile-client/readme.md

 ## Next Steps ##

-For details on using your Aperture Tiles visual analytic, see the [User Guide](../../../user-guide/) topic.
+For details on building and deploying your Aperture Tiles application, see the [Deploy the Application](../deploy/) topic.